Dictionary » Positive Words » Forgiving – Meaning, Definition, Synonyms and Antonyms

 • Strict

-These describe people or things less willing to overlook mistakes or faults.
+These describe people or things that are less willing to overlook mistakes or give pardon.

 6. Can “forgiving” describe strength?

 Yes.
 Forgiving is often seen as a form of emotional strength rather than weakness.
-It takes courage, empathy, and self-awareness to let go of resentment or offer a second chance.
+It can take courage, empathy, and self-awareness to let go of resentment and choose a second chance.

 7. What’s the difference between “forgiving” and “forgetting”?